 • Make a list of healthy food items you want to have on hand and start stocking up.
 A pantry and refrigerator stocked with healthy, easy-to-cook staples can keep you out of the drive-thru line!
 Eggs, boneless chicken breasts, baby carrots, oranges, and other healthy staples provide lots of options for quick lunches and dinners when your day doesn’t go as planned.
 So make a master list and purchase a few items on the list each time you go to grocery shopping.

 • Cook London broil in the Crock Pot to make shredded beef.
-I like to use London broil, but you can use any roast that cooks well on long, low heat and shreds easily.
+I like to use top round London broil, but you can use any roast that cooks well on long, low heat and shreds easily.
 Cook enough to serve your family at least two meals (and ideally more for lunches).
 Add a little water or beef broth and cook on low all day in your Crockpot.
 (This is the programmable Crock-Pot that I love and use at least once a week.)

 Shred the beef and use it for tacos, sandwiches or shredded beef with rice.
 Freeze any extra for another meal.
 Also, consider getting an Instant Pot.
 I’ve been late to jump on the Instant Pot bandwagon, but I got one recently and it’s going to be a big time saver.

 • Wash, peel, and cut fruits and vegetables for the week.
 Doing this task on the weekend saves a tremendous amount of time on busy weeknights.
 You might skip making a salad at 7:00 pm on a Tuesday night if you have to wash and cut up vegetables, but if everything is cut and ready to go, it takes less than a minute to make a salad.